NEW CITY COLLEGE HACKNEY STUDENTS CELEBRATE TOP GRADES AND SECURE PLACES AT CAMBRIDGE UNIVERSITY

 In a year when major changes were made to the A-level provision by the government, the college’s students weren’t fazed and delivered outstanding academic performance with a 90% success rate and a 100% success rate in six subjects including business, law, further maths, psychology, religious studies and media.

-Lois Fowler, Borough Principal, Hackney Community College said: “Well done to all our students today who have worked hard to achieve these fantastic results.
+Lois Fowler, Borough Principal, New City College Hackney said: “Well done to all our students today who have worked hard to achieve these fantastic results.
 In a year when many A-level subjects changed, our students have been well supported and proved that they continue to do very well and achieve high grades.

 It demonstrates the hard work and dedication of our students towards their studies and our teachers in helping them achieve the high grades they need to secure good university places.”